takenet/blip-plugin-sample/README.md

 **`HasPermissions`**

-Check if user has some permission.
+Check if the user has any permissions.

 ```
 {